Clickstay on Tour: 4 Days in Mallorca with Felicity

 Remember that supermarkets tend to be closed on a Sunday in Mallorca, so make sure you stock-up on Saturday!

 Day 4 - Monday Our final day was spent playing crazy golf at Golf Fantastia on the beach front at Palmanova, then relaxing by the pool, packing up and getting a pizza in before the late flight back to London.
 I would highly recommend Mallorca, especially the Palma area, for a long weekend break.
 It's just a short 2.5 hour flight from London and there are great transport facilities when you get to the city, so there is no need to hire a car.
-If you're tempted, why not have a look at our villas and apartments in Palma.
+If you're tempted, why not have a look at our villas in Palma.